Validator-POSTHUMAN/celestia-source-data/celestia/snapshots.md

 ---

 ## **✅ Done!**
 Your node should now sync from the restored **Posthuman snapshot**. 🚀
-Let me know if you need further adjustments!